 No. The Charlottesville Parks and Recreation athletic staff will provide balls for each game.

-All interested coaches should email Chris Carr, Athletics Program Manager.
+All interested coaches should email the Athletics program.
 You will need to attend the coach’s meeting.

 Yes, all families that live in the City of Charlottesville are eligible for the scholarship program through an application.

 Jerseys are available in youth or adult sizes.
 Please check the NFL Flag Football Jersey Chart (PDF) before marking down the size for your child.

 Please call 434-970-3860 to request an appointment to visit with a member of the staff.